|

 the moving power to transform the golfing

-map in the Upstate with his Cliffs properties,
+map in the Upstate with the Cliffs properties,

 There